jajoosiddhant/PES/README.md

-# PRINCIPLES OF EMBEDDED SOFTWARE

-Projects completed under Prof. Kevin Gross in Principles of Embedded Software Course.
+# Projects completed under Prof. Kevin Gross in Principles of Embedded Software Course/

 Each Project consists of a readme file describing about the Project.

+Project Members:
-Project Members: 1) Siddhant Jajoo 2) Satya Mehta
+                1) Satya Mehta
+                2) Siddhant Jajoo